 It’s not news that crocodiles have been utilized for their skin to make shoes and handbags.
 But did you also know that crocodile meat is a delicacy in some Asian countries?

 Okay, maybe that’s not so surprising, considering that we Asians eat pretty much everything.
-However, what may surprise you is that Asians are not the only ones eating crocodiles.
+However, what may surprise you is that Asians are not the only ones eating crocodile meat.
 It is also popular in Southern USA, Central America, Africa, and Australia.

 People have been consuming crocodile meat for a long time due to its health benefits.
 It has even been dubbed a superfood.
 Here’s what crocodile meat can offer you: